A simple quantum dot: numerical and variational solutions: Mode-Matching Method

-In summary, mode-matching is the method best suited to solving the originally posed problem, that is, to find the ground state energy of a particle confined ($V_0$ is infinite) to two perpendicular troughs extending to $\pm \infty$ in the $x$- and $y$-directions.
-We find a bound state pictured as in Fig.~\ref{fig2} with energy $E = 0.659\,606 E_{\rm t}$, where $E_{\rm t} = \hbar^2 \pi^2/(2m_0a^2)$.
+In summary, mode matching is the method best suited to finding the ground state energy of a particle confined to two perpendicular troughs extending to $\pm \infty$ in the $x$- and $y$-directions.
+We find a bound state pictured as in Fig.~\ref{fig2} with energy $E = 0.659\,606\ E_{\rm t}$, where $E_{\rm t} = \hbar^2 \pi^2/(2m_0a^2)$.
+On the other hand, mode matching cannot be used for finite barrier potentials.